zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 You might be asking yourself: "What is the difference between these 'composite actions' and 'reusable workflows'?"
 Short answer is, 'composite actions' are a collection of commands while 'reusable workflows' also contain information on where and how to be executed.
-For more information check out [this](https://chris48s.github.io/blogmarks/github/2021/11/06/composite-actions-reusable-workflows.html#:~:text=A%20composite%20action%20is%20presented,separately%20in%20the%20summary%20output.) blogpost that goes a bit more in detail on teh differences.
+For more information check out [this](https://chris48s.github.io/blogmarks/github/2021/11/06/composite-actions-reusable-workflows.html#:~:text=A%20composite%20action%20is%20presented,separately%20in%20the%20summary%20output.) blogpost that goes a bit more in detail on the differences.

 ## :speech_balloon: 4.
 Expose control of github actions to developers with 'Comment Interaction'